0x1c3N/BankingClerks/README.md

 - The script assumes a fixed total time (`totalTime = 160`) for each shift.
 - The simulation stops if any customer's wait time exceeds their maximum allowed wait time.

-## Future Improvements
-- Enhance variable and function names for better readability.
-- Minimize the use of global variables and pass parameters explicitly.
-- Add comments to explain complex sections of code or algorithms.
-- Handle potential edge cases and errors more explicitly.